The Common Program of the People's Republic of China 1949-1954

 Source: Goscha (2011).
 Page XXV

-In 1950, the People’s Republic of China decided to support the North Korea government in his strive for conquering the whole territory of the Korean peninsula.
+In 1950, the PRC decided to support the North Korea government in his strive for conquering the whole territory of the Korean peninsula.
 In the 1930’s, the Japanese army invaded Korea.
 During this occupation, North Korean and Chinese communists fought in the Northeast of China against this enemy.
 After the capitulation of Japan in August 1945, Kim Il sung (the leader of the Korean Communist party) asked the SU troops in Korea to hand over the captured Japanese weaponry.
-A part of this military hardware finds its way to the Chinese communists in Northeast China.
-Korea is an important supply line for weaponry. “….especially for the People’s Liberation Army (PLA) in South Manchuria.
-North Korea was the obscure, but critical rear that offered tremendous support to the PLA… From the second half of 1947 to early 1948, more than 520 thousand tons of goods belonging to the CCP were transshipped or exchanged via North Korea.
-At the same time, over 20 thousand CCP members and supporters crossed Korea.”
+A part of this military hardware found its way to the Chinese communists in Northeast China.
+Korea served as a vital supply route for weaponry, particularly for the PLA in South Manchuria.
+North Korea, though often overlooked, played a crucial role as a rear base, providing significant support to the PLA.
+Between the latter half of 1947 and early 1948, over 520,000 tons of goods for the CCP were transported or exchanged through North Korea.
+Additionally, more than 20,000 CCP members and supporters traversed the region during this period.

-On December 30, 1949, the US announces that the present US troops in Asia will only protect Japan and the Philippines and Korea and Taiwan are not part of their military operation field.
-The recently concluded friendship treaty between the People's Republic of China and SU stipulates that the SU loses eventually major ports (for example, Harbin and Lüshun)in the East.
-“The Korean peninsula suddenly loomed attractive, as it could provide the Soviet Union with access to a Pacific warm-water port.
-If North Korea occupied South Korea, the Soviet Union could control the whole of the Korean peninsula, and the ports of Inchon and Pusan would replace Lushun.”
+On December 30, 1949, the US announced that the present US troops in Asia would only protect Japan and the Philippines.
+Korea and Taiwan are not part of their military operation field.
+The recently concluded friendship treaty between the People's Republic of China and the Soviet Union stipulated that the Soviet Union would eventually relinquish key ports in the East, such as Harbin and Lüshun.
+This made the Korean Peninsula increasingly appealing, as it could offer the Soviet Union access to a warm-water port on the Pacific.
+If North Korea were to occupy South Korea, the Soviet Union could gain control over the entire peninsula, with ports like Inchon and Pusan serving as replacements for Lüshun.

-In the subsequent days, numerous discussions take place within the Chinese Politburo and between Moscow and Beijing.
-On October 2, Mao Zedong sends a cable to Stalin, indicating that the intervention troops are still not prepared, and “In the second place, it is most likely that this will provoke an open conflict between the USA and China, as a consequence of which the Soviet Union can also be dragged into war,(article 1 of the friendship treaty of February 14, 1950) … Many comrades in the CC CPC [Central Committee of the Communist Party of China] judge that it is necessary to show caution here” It is only on October 8, 1950, Stalin informs Kim Il sung about China's hesitation.
+In the subsequent days, numerous discussions took place within the Chinese Politburo and between Moscow and Beijing.
+On October 2, Mao Zedong sent a cable to Stalin, stating that the intervention forces were still unprepared.
+He also expressed concern that such an action would likely provoke open conflict between the United States and China, potentially drawing the Soviet Union into the war under Article 1 of the Friendship Treaty signed on February 14, 1950.
+Mao noted that many CCP comrades believed it was necessary to approach the situation with caution.
+It was only on October 8, 1950, Stalin informed Kim Il sung about China's hesitation.
 Zhou Enlai and Lin Biao went to the Black Sea villa of Stalin.
-On October 11, they have a meeting with Stalin to ask for more information on SU support, particularly on Russian air support.
-The same day, Stalin and Zhou Enlai inform Mao Zedong, they have come to the conclusion that China at this moment is not capable of intervening in Korea.
-Mao Zedong agrees, but two days later he revises his decision.
-Mao Zedong informs Zhou Enlai on October 13 "As the result of an emergency agreement of all the various members of the Politburo, we have reached the unanimous opinion that it is advantageous for us to send troops to Korea.
+On October 11, they had a meeting with Stalin to ask for more information on SU support, particularly on Russian air support.
+The same day, Stalin and Zhou Enlai informed Mao Zedong, they had come to the conclusion that China at this moment was not capable of intervening in Korea.
+Mao Zedong agreed, but two days later he revised his decision.
+Mao Zedong informed Zhou Enlai on October 13 "As the result of an emergency agreement of all the various members of the Politburo, we have reached the unanimous opinion that it is advantageous for us to send troops to Korea.
 In the initial period, they will attack the ROK forces.
 In this regard, we have considerable confidence."
-On October 15, Stalin and Zhou Enlai meet again and Stalin reiterates his refusal to supply air support.
+On October 15, Stalin and Zhou Enlai met again and Stalin reiterated his refusal to supply air support.
 The lack of experience of North Koreans and Chinese in aerial warfare meant that Communist airpower was consistently viewed as an additional asset, rather than a substantial element of any significant offensive.
 Consequently, the focus in Communist strategic planning remained on the deployment of ground forces.
 On October 18, under heavy pressure from Mao Zedong, the politburo decided to send Chinese People's Army (CVA) into Korea.

-Primarily, it is a historical reality that the peninsula has been a significant launching point for the conquest of continental Asia, notably by Japan.
-Consequently, any significant disruption to the delicate stability of the peninsula will evoke serious concern, irrespective of China's domestic political system.
-It is not that Beijing is afraid of a Japanese invasion, but they fear an invasion of the Taiwan regime.
-In that case, there will be an anti-communist state at the border.
-In case of an armed conflict with the US, China prefers to fight this clash outside the mainland.
-There are 3 potential areas from where the regime fears an attack, Korea, Indochina, and Taiwan.
-From a tactical viewpoint, Korea is preferred, it is a mountainous Region, and there is a direct supply line from the SU.On February 17, 1958 Zhou Enlai expresses in his speech at CVA cadre's gathering "The confrontation between U.S. imperialists and us was inevitable; the question was the choice of location.
-This was not a decision for the imperialists to make only; we had our say, too.
-The American imperialists decided [to have this showdown] in the Korean battlefield, this was advantageous to us, and we decided to confront the Americans and assist the Koreans [by our own choice].
-Looking back, it is understood that everything considered it would have been much more difficult for us if [we had chosen] Vietnam to fight, let alone the off-shore islands [in the Taiwan Strait]"
+Primarily, it was a historical reality that the peninsula had been a significant launching point for the conquest of continental Asia, notably by Japan.
+Consequently, any significant disruption to the delicate stability of the peninsula would evoke serious concern, irrespective of China's domestic political system.
+It was not that Beijing was afraid of a Japanese invasion, but they feared an invasion of the Taiwan regime.
+In that case, there would be an anti-communist state at the border.
+In case of an armed conflict with the US, China prefered to fight this clash outside the mainland.
+There were 3 potential areas from where the regime feared an attack, Korea, Indochina, and Taiwan.
+From a tactical viewpoint, Korea was preferred, it is a mountainous Region, and there is a direct supply line from the SU.
+On February 17, 1958 Zhou Enlai expressed in his speech at CVA cadre's gathering that a confrontation between the US imperialists and us was inevitable; the question was merely where it would occur.
+This decision was not solely in the hands of the imperialists—we had a say as well.
+The American imperialists chose the Korean battlefield for this showdown, which worked to our advantage.
+We deliberately decided to confront the Americans and support the Koreans.
+In hindsight, it is clear that choosing Vietnam as the battleground, or the offshore islands in the Taiwan Strait, would have posed far greater challenges for us.

-"Preventing a wave of refugees from crossing into the northeast was a significant part of Beijing’s internal rationale for action in Korea.
-The alternative was to accept the quasi-permanent status of North Korean consulates and enclaves up and down the border from Dandong to Ji’an/Tonghua and on to Yanbian in the north."
+Preventing a wave of refugees from flooding into Northeast China was a key factor in Beijing's internal rationale for intervening in Korea.
+The alternative would have been to tolerate the quasi-permanent presence of North Korean consulates and enclaves scattered along the border, from Dandong to Ji’an/Tonghua and further north to Yanbian.

 Domestic factors also played a significant role in the decision-making process.
 According to party sources, the American intervention in Korea, particularly the Inchon landing, provided hope for China's counterrevolutionary factions.
 Various resistance groups, now bolstered by landlords, secret societies, and unemployed soldiers, perceived better prospects on the horizon and intensified their opposition.
 Their actions included widespread acts of violence that extended into the Northeast, the logistical hub for Chinese forces in Korea.
 They also spread rumors and intimidated local party officials.
 A common sentiment expressed was: "You're like a frog in a well, unaware of the broader situation and still in chaos.
 The third world war is imminent, and the Nationalist army will soon return."
 On October 10, 1950, the CC announced the instructions to suppress the contra revolutionaries.
 See Article 7 .
-The national campaign against US aggression is also a part to counteract internal problems.
+The national campaign against US aggression was also a part to counteract internal problems.
 See Article 49.
-In its editorial of December 25, 1952, the Renmin Ribao remarks: "…as the facts of the past two years have proved, the struggle to resist US aggression and aid Korea is still a great driving force for the construction work of our country in all aspects. …, the struggle to resist U.S. aggression and aid Korea not only did not cause the interruption of our country's economic recovery and reconstruction work, on the contrary, it further promoted the successful completion of this work."
+In its editorial of December 25, 1952, the Renmin Ribao remarked: "…as the facts of the past two years have proved, the struggle to resist US aggression and aid Korea is still a great driving force for the construction work of our country in all aspects. …, the struggle to resist US aggression and aid Korea not only did not cause the interruption of our country's economic recovery and reconstruction work, on the contrary, it further promoted the successful completion of this work."
 A sixth reason to support the Koreans can also be traced to a historical factor; the aforementioned assistance of Korean soldiers to the PLA.
 Throughout the Chinese Civil War, there had been ongoing political, military, economic, and cultural interactions along the Sino-Korean border.
 Notably, the northern provinces of North Korea served as a crucial refuge for PLA soldiers and supplies during critical phases of the civil war in the northeast.
 This sanctuary spared numerous lives and valuable resources from destruction by the GMD forces.
-Zhou Enlai expresses the band as follows: “China and Korea are neighbouring countries as closely related as lips and teeth.
+Zhou Enlai expressed the band as follows: “China and Korea are neighbouring countries as closely related as lips and teeth.
 If the lips are gone, the teeth are exposed to the cold.
 If the DPRK is subjugated by US imperialism, there will be no security for northeast China.”
-A reason which also should be mentioned is the prestige China and Mao Zedong will gain in Asia from resisting the US. “…the perceived American disdain for China as a weak country and the Chinese as an inferior people made them angry…how to face the ‘US imperialists’ was to the CCP a problem concerning values and beliefs, which was related to their feelings as Chinese”
+A reason which also should be mentioned is the prestige China and Mao Zedong will gain in Asia from resisting the US. “…the perceived American disdain for China as a weak country and the Chinese as an inferior people made them angry… how to face the ‘US imperialists’ was to the CCP a problem concerning values and beliefs, which was related to their feelings as Chinese”

 Article 11 of the Common Program shows that anti imperialism is an important factor in foreign affairs of the PCR.
 Mao considered the Korean War within the broader framework of the ongoing Asian revolution, where Communist China held significant sway.
 He saw it as the "proletariat internationalist duty" of the Chinese to counter American aggression in Korea and aimed to catalyze a wave of revolution in the East, following China's example.
 Mao believed that Communist China's security could only be ensured through revolutions spreading across Asia, or even globally.
 This dedicated commitment to revolution clarifies Mao's readiness to engage in the conflict prior to the Inchon landing and China's assertive objectives during the war.

 Naturally, there are downsides to consider.
 The nation has been embroiled in conflict for over 15 years.
 Critics highlighted several obstacles: firstly, the country had yet to recover from prolonged warfare; secondly, land reform remained unfinished; thirdly, the 'liberation' of Taiwan and Tibet still loomed, alongside the need to eradicate bandits and remnants of the GMD on the mainland; fourthly, the Chinese military was inadequately equipped and trained; fifthly, a segment of the population and the army harbored anti-war sentiments.
 Consequently, they argued that unless absolutely necessary, it would be preferable to avoid war altogether, or alternatively, China should wait for three to five years until it was adequately prepared to intervene.
-In 1951, about 60 percent of China's tax revenue goes to the defense budget, most of which is spent on purchasing Russian weapons.
+In 1951, about 60 percent of China's tax revenue went to the defense budget, most of which was spent on purchasing Russian weapons.

-On October 25, 1950, the CVA crosses the border.
-Mao Zedong order to form an invasion defends the intervention: “In order to support the Korean people's war of liberation and to resist the attacks of U.S. imperialism and its running dogs, thereby safeguarding the interests of the people of Korea, China and all the other countries in the East, I herewith order the Chinese People's Volunteers to march speedily to Korea and join the Korean comrades in fighting the aggressors and winning a glorious victory” The next day the CC informs the public.
-Entering the war is not only a necessity but also a feasible endeavor, as we can certainly prevail against US imperialism, which is essentially a paper tiger.
+On October 25, 1950, the CVA crossed the border.
+Mao Zedong ordered to form an invasion defends the intervention: “In order to support the Korean people's war of liberation and to resist the attacks of U.S. imperialism and its running dogs, thereby safeguarding the interests of the people of Korea, China and all the other countries in the East, I herewith order the Chinese People's Volunteers to march speedily to Korea and join the Korean comrades in fighting the aggressors and winning a glorious victory” The next day the CCP informed the public.
+Entering the war was not only a necessity but also a feasible endeavor, as we can certainly prevail against US imperialism, which is essentially a paper tiger.
 Despite the economic superiority and better-equipped status of their army of the US, its global aggression faces widespread opposition from people worldwide, leading to its isolation.
 The US exhibits military vulnerabilities, with an overly extended front, a distant rear, insufficient troop strength, and low morale.
 Former powerful allies like Britain and France are no longer as influential, and Japan and West Germany are yet to be fully armed.
 The US no longer holds a monopoly on atomic weapons, and, in any case, these do not determine the outcome of victory or defeat.
 The ultimate triumph belongs to the Chinese and Korean people.

-January 1951, the front is turning and the UN troops start to march to the North, the Chinese and North Korean troops are cornered.
-April 22, 1951, the CVA undertake a desperate attempt to turn the tide, this 5th campaign is a disaster.
-There are over 200 000 casualties.
-On the battlefield, the situation has turned into a stalemate around the old demarcation line.
-The People's Republic of China is also losing on the diplomatic terrain, the UN accepts a resolution for an economic boycott of China.
-This reversal compels the Chinese leadership to extensively discuss the situation in Korea with Stalin and Kim Il sung.
+January 1951, the front turned and the UN troops started to march to the North, the Chinese and North Korean troops were cornered.
+April 22, 1951, the CVA undertook a desperate attempt to turn the tide, this 5th campaign was a disaster.
+There were over 200.000 casualties.
+On the battlefield, the situation turned into a stalemate around the old demarcation line.
+Beijing was also losing on the diplomatic terrain, the UN accepted a resolution for an economic boycott of China.
+This reversal compelled the Chinese leadership to extensively discuss the situation in Korea with Stalin and Kim Il sung.
 On June 3, 1951, Kim Il sung arrived in Beijing to talk about an armistice.
-Mao Zedong convinces the Korean leader to accept the old border and to prepare himself for a protracted war.
-Stalin wants to continue the war.
+Mao Zedong convinced the Korean leader to accept the old border and to prepare himself for a protracted war.
+Stalin wanted to continue the war.
 In June 1951, Gao Gang, Kim Il sung and Stalin negotiated about the conditions to talk about an armistice June 23, The Russian ambassador to the UN, asked for the possibilities to come to negotiations.
-Mao Zedong supports this request because it gives them the upper hand and he hopes “If negotiations begin, it is extremely necessary that you (Stalin) personally lead them, so that we do not find ourselves in a disadvantageous position.”
-Stalin does not want to be maneuvered in this position and puts the responsibility totally in the hand of the Chinese.
+Mao Zedong supported this request because it gave them the upper hand and he hoped “If negotiations begin, it is extremely necessary that you (Stalin) personally lead them, so that we do not find ourselves in a disadvantageous position.”
+Stalin did not want to be maneuvered in this position and gave the responsibility totally in the hands of the Chinese.
 “In your telegram you propose that we direct the negotiations about an armistice from Moscow.
 This, of course, is inconceivable and not necessary.
 It’s up to you to lead, Comrade MAO ZEDONG.
 The most we can give is advice on various questions.
 We also cannot maintain direct communication with KIM IL SUNG.
-You must maintain communication [with him]” July 10, 1951, the negotiations start in Kaesong (North Korea).
-There are several obstacles to overcome.
-The most important is the distrust of both parties.
-Zhou Enlai puts it as follows: “They (USA) attempt to delay the negotiations by displaying their strength, creating tension and pressuring us in order to reach a cease- fire on favourable terms.
+You must maintain communication [with him]” July 10, 1951, the negotiations started in Kaesong (North Korea).
+There were several obstacles to overcome.
+The most important was the distrust of both parties.
+Zhou Enlai explained “They (USA) attempt to delay the negotiations by displaying their strength, creating tension and pressuring us in order to reach a cease- fire on favourable terms.
 “But he adds: “We are willing to settle the Korean, Far East and world problems peacefully, but we must not fear righteous, anti-aggressor wars for that is the only possibility of obtaining a lasting peace.”
-The position of the demarcation line is also a big obstacle.
-On October 25, 1951, the discussion resumes.
+The position of the demarcation line was also a big obstacle.
+On October 25, 1951, the discussion resumed.
 This time in Panmunjon village in the Demilitarized Zone.
-Stalin warns Mao Zedong to slacken the talks.
+Stalin warned Mao Zedong to slacken the talks.
 “We consider it correct that the Chinese/ Korean side, using flexible tactics in the negotiations, continues to pursue a hard line, not showing haste and not displaying interest in a rapid end to the negotiations”.
-Mao Zedong is also convinced that these delay techniques are profitable for China.
-In this way he gets the newest SU weaponry and learns modern fighting techniques.
+Mao Zedong was also convinced that these delay techniques were profitable for China.
+In this way he got the newest SU weaponry and learned modern fighting techniques.
 Stalin expressed irritation regarding these arms shipments.
 He chastised the Chinese for attempting to acquire all the weapons within one year, stating that it was "physically impossible and entirely unthinkable."
-The Chinese negotiators mistrust the US based on the peace negotiations between the GMD and the CCP during the civil war.
+The Chinese negotiators mistrusted the US based on the peace negotiations between the GMD and the CCP during the civil war.
 After examining the history of cease-fire negotiations during the Chinese civil war, the CCP leadership harbored profound distrust and suspicion of American mediation and involvement.
 They ultimately rejected the impartiality of Marshall's mission (1945-1947), believing that the cease-fires mediated by Marshall were schemes to enable Nationalist troops to regroup for subsequent attacks.
 However, they also maintained a pragmatic stance toward cease-fires.
 On November 27, 1951, both parties reached an agreement on the position of the demarcation line.
-A big issue during the negotiations are the prisoners of war.
-The Chinese demand that each POW shall return to his fatherland, the other party that each POW can decide for himself where to go.
-Many Chinese POWs want to go Taiwan, which is unacceptable for Beijing.
+A big issue during the negotiations were the prisoners of war.The Chinese demanded that each POW shall return to his fatherland, the other party that each POW can decide for himself where to go.
+Many Chinese POWs wanted to go Taiwan, which was unacceptable for Beijing.
 The talks bog down on this topic.
-On a small scale the fighting resumes.
+On a small scale the fighting resumed.
 In August and September 1952 Zhou Enlai, Peng Dehuai, and Kim Il sung had talks with Stalin.
-The latter is convinced the POWs have to return to their fatherland.
-On March 30, 1953, after the death of Stalin, Zhou Enlai announces China agrees on the repatriation of the wounded and to the free choice of each POW in his destination.
+The latter was convinced the POWs have to return to their fatherland.
+On March 30, 1953, after the death of Stalin, Zhou Enlai announced China agreed on the repatriation of the wounded and to the free choice of each POW in his destination.
 A clear victory for the UN.

 “Some 50,000 Chinese and North Korean POWs refused repatriation, but any assessment of the value of this moral and propaganda victory must be tempered by the knowledge that the additional 15 months of fighting cost more than 125,000 UNC and some 250,000 Chinese and North Korean casualties” On April 26, 1953, the negotiations started again, but also the preparation for a new military campaign.